IBM/cp4d-deployment/aws/AWS-PERMISSION-VALIDATION.md

 The script `./aws_permission_validation.sh` checks whether a user has all the required permissions to create an OCP cluster on AWS.

-The permissions to be checked need to be listed in a file >actions.txt< which has to be in the same folder.
+The permissions to be checked need to be listed in the `resource_actions.txt` file which has to be in the same folder.
 The file content looks like:

 ```